pdGruby/cloupy/README.md

 df = df[df.iloc[:, 0] > 5] # remove alpine stations which deviates significantly from the rest
 ```

-When the dataframe meets the required data structure (see `cl.m_InterpolationMaps` docs for more detailed information) for the interpolation map, it can be passed to the `cl.m_InterpolationMap()` class.
+When the dataframe meets the required data structure (see `cl.m_InterpolationMap` docs for more detailed information) for the interpolation map, it can be passed to the `cl.m_InterpolationMap()` class.
 So, if you want to provide the data manually, draw non-default borders and additional shapes, the code will look like this:
 ```python
 import numpy as np